awsdocs/aws-cdk-guide/doc_source/getting_started.md

 # Getting started with the AWS CDK<a name="getting_started"></a>

-This topic introduces you to important AWS CDK concepts, describes how to install and configure the AWS CDK, and walks you through creating your first AWS CDK app\.
+This topic introduces you to important AWS CDK concepts and describes how to install and configure the AWS CDK\.
+When you're done, you'll be ready to create [your first AWS CDK app\.](hello_world.md)\.

 ## Your background<a name="getting_started_background"></a>